josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_second_3d_shader.md

 position += texture(noise, position / 10.0).x * 2.0 - 1.0;
 ```

-Offset the position by the noise texture.
+Offset the position by the `noise` texture.
 This will make the waves curve, so
 they won't be straight lines completely aligned with the grid.

 ```
 vec2 wv = 1.0 - abs(sin(position));
 ```

-Define a wave-like function using sin() and position.
-Normally sin()
+Define a wave-like function using `sin()` and `position`.
+Normally `sin()`
 waves are very round.
-We use abs() to absolute to give them a sharp ridge
+We use `abs()` to absolute to give them a sharp ridge
 and constrain them to the 0-1 range.
-And then we subtract it from 1.0 to put
+And then we subtract it from `1.0` to put
 the peak on top.

 ```